jfishe/panvimwiki/CONTRIBUTING.md

 on [PyPI], the following steps can be used to release a new version for `panvimwiki`:

-1. Make sure all unit tests are successful.
+1. Make sure all unit tests and audit are successful.
 2. Make sure Vim help is up to date, e.g., `tox -e docs`.
 3. Update `RELEASE_HEAD.md`, [GitHub Actions] prepends to [releases].